CLASS ATTENDANCE POLICIES

 Reserved Employee Parking Lots

-The College has three reserved employee parking lots.
+The College has four reserved employee parking lots.
 These lots require a lot specific hanging tag, in addition to a current Faculty/Staff parking permit.
 Students are never allowed to park in any reserved parking lots.
 That includes: nights, weekends, summer and over breaks.

 Ø Lot-B (behind Reilly Hall)